 Most women have their menopause between 50-55 years of age.
 Some women go into an early menopause before they are 45.
 In these women HRT can be used before the age of 50 without increasing their risk of breast cancer.
 Most women are postmenopausal by 54.
 The symptoms of the menopause may last any time from one to five years, and some women still experience hot flushes some 10 years after their menopause began.
 Some may not have hot flushes at all.

 HRT can be given by tablets, patches, creams or gels under advice from a GP.
 HRT can take different forms:

 Women with an intact uterus must take combined HRT, replacing both oestrogen and progesterone, to prevent the lining of the womb thickening and thus reducing the risk of endometrial cancer of the womb.

 If a woman has had a hysterectomy then therapy can be oestrogen only.
 If she has already been on a cyclical combined course of therapy and reaches 54 years of age, or has had no periods for 12 months before starting HRT, she should start continuous combined HRT to prevent regular monthly bleeds.

 The current recommendations are for the lowest dose for the shortest possible time to control symptoms.
 Women who do not have symptoms of menopause should not use HRT.
-All types of HRT are linked with a small increase in the risk of breast cancer and some therapies increase the risk of cancer of the uterus.
-After five years of continuous HRT there is an increased risk of ovarian cancer, with research indicating one extra case of ovarian cancer for every 8,000 women taking HRT each year.
-The risk of breast cancer depends on age but increases with the length of the therapy.
+All types of HRT are linked with an increase in the risk of breast cancer and some therapies increase the risk of cancer of the uterus.

 There are some benefits of HRT including strengthening the bones, which reduces the risk of osteoporosis and broken bones, but this is only during the time of taking HRT.
 HRT also reduces the risk of getting bowel cancer but does not prevent heart disease, strokes or dementia.
 HRT should not be used for long-term protection of osteoporosis.